tencent cloud

 group_id

 Consumer group ID.
-You can customize it.
-After the demo runs successfully, you can see the consumer on the Consumer Group page.
+You can set the ID and see the consumer on the Consumer Group page after successful demo running.

 1. Write the message production program Producer.php.